Table of Contents

 - Version 1: The oldest SNMP version available.
-All devices supports this version although it is not the most secure and should not be used if version 2c or 3 is available.
-Note: all Ubiquity devices support v1 only.
+All devices support this version, although it is not the most secure and should not be used if version 2c or 3 is available.
+Note: all Ubiquiti devices support v1 only.

-- Version 2c: Version 2 is the most popular version being used and it support 64 bit counters.
+- Version 2c: Version 2 is the most popular version being used, and it supports 64 bit counters.

 - Version 3: is the newest and most secure version of SNMP.
 It is important to note that not all devices support V3.

-- Inventory Models: The Inventory models section allows you to select which inventory model(s) will be targeted for monitoring by this template.
+- Inventory Models allow you to add previously created inventory models that will be targeted for monitoring by that specific template.
 It is recommended to only monitor one manufacturer per template, as mixing manufacturers will make selecting the OIDs more difficult.

-- The Deployment Type allows you to add further filtering to your monitoring template, allowing you to monitor specific deployments of the previously selected inventory models
+- Deployment Types allow you to add further filtering to your monitoring template, allowing you to monitor specific deployments of the previously selected inventory models.

 Creating a SNMP graph

 When you create a SNMP graph, you can specify one or multiple OIDs to be graphed.
-Generally, it is recommended to input and graph OIDs that match a certain criteria (example transfer rate, power, etcetera.)
+Generally, it is recommended to input and graph OIDs that match a certain criteria (e.g., rate, power, etc.)

 Viewing your SNMP / ICMP Results

-Once you've configured a Monitoring Template and a Poller, the results will be viewable in two different locations:
+Once you've configured a Monitoring Template and a Poller, the results will be viewable via a few different locations: